samkcdev/Learning-TypeScript/Typescript Book/notes-ts.md

 or
 var arr:string[] = ["Elephant","Mouse"];

-any type can be used when we dont know the type or while using objects var animals:any = {name:"Elephants", food:"Omnivore"};
+'any' type can be used when we dont know the type or while using objects var animals:any = {name:"Elephants", food:"Omnivore"};

 TypeScript comes with defined types for the DOM